Dear Diary, My Teen Angst Has a Bodycount

-Dear Diary, My Teen Angst Has a Bodycount is the debut studio album by American post-hardcore band From First to Last.
-It was released on June 28, 2004, through Epitaph Records.
+Background

 The title was taken from a monologue in the film Heathers, in which Winona Ryder's character is writing in her diary.
 Production was handled by Lee Dyess and the band themselves.
 The album was remastered by Beau Burchell from Saosin, however, it is not indicated on the personnel, possibly due to a contemporary feud between the band.

-The album is also notable for being one of the earliest projects featuring singer and multi-instrumentalist Sonny Moore (who has since launched a successful solo career as an electronic music producer and performer, under the stage name Skrillex).
+Music and lyrics

+Dear Diary, My Teen Angst Has a Bodycount is considered to be a "scene album" by some publications, such as Alternative Press.
+The album has been described as post-hardcore, emo and screamo.
+The album also incorporates elements of heavy metal, such as double kick drumming.
+Lead vocalist Sonny Moore incorporates clean singing, while guitarist Travis Richter and bassist Jon Weisberg incorporate screaming.
+Some of the material has drawn comparisons to blink-182.
+The track "Kiss Me, I'm Contagious" incorporates dual vocals.
+The track "Emily" is an acoustic ballad.
+The album's "emo lyrics" explore themes such as heartbreak, angst, self-pity and anger.

+Critical reception

 The album received generally mixed reviews from music critics.
 It reached number 12 and 21 on the Billboard Heatseekers Albums and Independent Albums chart.
 It spawned two singles: "Ride the Wings of Pestilence" and "Note to Self".
 The hidden track (commonly referred to as "Dead Baby Kickball") features contributing vocals from American rapper Major League Playa.
 "Populace in Two" was included in the soundtrack for the video game Burnout 3: Takedown.

 It was released on the iTunes store for download on July 26, 2005.

 Loudwire named "Note to Self" the best emo track of 2005.